 If I’m inserting timestamps into a transcript.
 I usually set the center press to my insert timestamp shortcut key (F8 – because I struggle to locate it on my keyboard).
 When I’m transcribing 1-on-1 interviews, I set the left press to insert interviewer: and right press inserts interviewee: into my transcript.
 As you can imagine, there are numerous possible use cases.
 You might need an additional software to configure your foot pedal – but most transcription software have this capability.

 So, from my experience, if you are an experienced transcriber and you’ve never used a foot pedal, don’t expect efficiency increases by several magnitudes.
+If you are on a tight budget, you are better off getting a good pair of transcription headphones.
 However, a transcription foot pedal can be configured to so many uses that it is a worthwhile investment.
 And if you are a budding transcriber, get one!

 3 Key Things to Consider when Buying a Transcription Foot Pedal